KungumapriyaaMKP/InfosysSpringboard/README.md

 Isha this side: Guys we had to store the relation extraction as triples and display it in streamlit.
 Kungumapriya, i will do the streamlit part if u can't.
 Will u do the ppt then?
 Kungumapriya, if possible prepare the ppt and upload it.
 I will add the streamlit output result pictures in it by evening.

+i will upload the streamlit part till which ive done ,also  ill do the ppt also